kaczla/list-lm/data/readme/utils_links.md

 - [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 - [ExLlamaV2](https://github.com/turboderp/exllamav2) - ExLlamaV2 is a fast inference library for running LLMs locally on modern consumer-class GPUs
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
+- [fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 - [FastChat](https://github.com/lm-sys/FastChat) - FastChat is an open platform for training, serving, and evaluating large language model based chatbots.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
 - [fastText](https://github.com/facebookresearch/fastText/) - fastText is a library for efficient learning of word representations and sentence classification.